 0 1.
-The hospital obtains and documents an accurate list of the patient's current medications and known allergies in order to safely prescribe any setting-specific medications (for example, intravenous contrast media, local anesthesia, antibiotics) and to assess for potential allergic or adverse drug reactions.
-Note: This element of performance is not in effect at this time. /3\ С 0 2.
-1 When only short-term medications (for example, a preprocedure medication or a short-term course of an antibiotic) will be prescribed and no changes are made to the patient's current medication list, the patient and, as needed, the family are provided with a list containing the short-term medication additions that the patient will continue after leaving the hospital.
+The organization obtains and documents an accurate list of the patient's current medications and known allergies in order to safely prescribe any setting-specific medications (for example, local anesthesia, antibiotics) and to assess for potential allergic or adverse drug reactions.
+Note: This element of performance is not in effect at this time. \$ С 0 2.
+1 When only short-term medications (for example, a preprocedure medication or a short-term course of an antibiotic) will be prescribed and no changes are made to the patient's current medication list, the patient and, as needed, the family are provided with a list containing the short-term medication additions that the patient will continue after leaving the organization.
 Note 1: This list of new short-term medications is not considered to be part of the original, known, and current medication list.
 When patients leave these settings, a list of the original, known, and current medications does not need to be provided, unless the patient is assessed to be confused or unable to comprehend adequately.
 In this case, the patient's family is provided both medication lists and the circumstances are documented.
-Note 2: This element of performance is not in effect at this time. ^3 С 0 3.
+Note 2: This element of performance is not in effect at this time.
+3 С 0 3.
 In these settings, a complete, documented medication reconciliation process is used when: Any new long-term (chronic) medications are prescribed.
-Note: This element of performance is not in effect at this time. ^ 3\ С 0 4.
+Note: This element of performance is not in effect at this time. ^3 \ С 0 4.
 In these settings, a complete, documented medication reconciliation process is used when: There is a prescription change for any of the patient's current, known long-term medications.
-Note: This element of performance is not in effect at this time. ^ 3\ С 0 5.
+Note: This element of performance is not in effect at this time. ^3 \ С 0 5.
 In these settings, a complete, documented medication reconciliation process is used when: The patient is required to be subsequently admitted to an organization from these settings for ongoing care.
-Note: This element of performance is not in effect at this time. ^3 \ С
+Note: This element of performance is not in effect at this time. ^3 \ С 0 6.
+When a complete, documented, medication reconciliation is required in any of these settings, the complete list of reconciled medications is provided to the patient, and their family as needed, and to the patient's known primary care provider or original referring provider or a known next provider of service.
+Note: This element of performance is not in effect at this time. /3 \ С